misty-spring/DynamicDialogues/README.md

 ### Adding questions

 Questions are loaded from `mistyspring.dynamicdialogues/Questions/<NPC name>`.
-Once a NPC has nothing else to talk about, you can ask them questions (if any are added to their respective file).
+Once a NPC has nothing else to talk about, you can ask them questions (if any exist).
 Like with dialogues, these need a key (it's only used in the case errors are found, so the name doesn't matter).

 name | description